 Black Box Projects has been in operation since 2011.
-Black Box Projects residents are generally awarded a 2-year program and focusing on the collaborative research and development of responsive artworks.
+Black Box Projects residents are generally awarded a 2-year program and focusing on the collaborative research and development of their projects.
 While many artists are producing responsive works, they often lack the access and means to utilize the most current technological developments.
 But more importantly, there is a deeper issue about the reception to responsive art: How do artists progress from producing works that are purely about play to those with deeper cognitive engagement and embodied experiences?
-Black Box Projects addreses these issues through a collaborative approach between artist and researchers in fields such as the hard sciences, technology, humanities, and engineering.
+Black Box Projects addresses these issues through a collaborative approach between artists and researchers in fields such as the hard sciences, technology, humanities, and engineering.

 The goals of the Black Box Projects residency are as follows:

 1) The artist will produce a compelling new work of media art for an exhibition and push the boundaries of their practice..

 2) The artist will participate in a public program with collaborators to share the results of the research.